lvg-alex/python-django-base-template/README.md

 It shows the sequence of actions that must be performed in order to install all the necessary packages on a clean Debian operating system and prepare the system for working with Django.

-# I Debian Server Set Up for Django Inctruction
+# Step 1.
+Debian Server Set Up for Django Inctruction
 Shows how to set up a clean Debian server for Python and Django projects.
 A secure SSH connection is implemented, packages are installed from Debian repositories and source code, and the Debian server is prepared to work with Django.

 // TODO

-# II Basic Python + Django template with nginx, gunicorn and systemd for Debian.
+# Step 2.
+Basic Python + Django template with nginx, gunicorn and systemd for Debian.

 This is a basic server configuration template for implementing Python + Django web projects.
 The template implements the installation and configuration of nginx, gunicorn, and systemd.